 - Waterproof clothing is another essential if you work outdoors.
 Not every job can be put off just because it’s raining.
 Make sure you can still move your arms and legs properly when wrapped up against the elements.
 Being dry is one thing, but quite another if you can’t do your job.

 - A hat can keep your head dry, and also retain a lot of your body heat when it’s cold.
 Make sure you have a hat with you, so you’ll stay warm and dry if the weather takes a turn for the worse.

 - Gloves are another essential that is sometimes overlooked.
 You may need to operate tools or machines as part of your job, and you will find it more difficult to do so with cold, wet hands.

 - High visibility clothing may be a legal requirement in your business.
 Why not make sure you can see no matter the weather, with a high-visibility waterproof jacket and pants.

 - Depending on your industry, you may need custom specialized clothing.
-Perhaps you are working on a ship, fishing boat, or oil rig and need a diving suit on hand.
-Or maybe you work as an electrician or plumber and need work pants with built-in knee pads, so you can feel more comfortable working in cramped or funky conditions.
+Perhaps you are working on a ship, fishing boat, or oil rig and need a diving suit on hand. r maybe you work as an electrician in Adelaide or plumber and need work pants with built-in knee pads, so you can feel more comfortable working in cramped or funky conditions.